nimaniarad/P-Value/PValues.md

 If you are like that, we are on the same page.
 I hate those conceptual things that bring nothing but more complexity to the issue.
 Personally, I love simple examples, kinda story ones that give us the real and simple concept behind the scene.
-So, let’s go for it with my example.
+So, let’s go for it with an example.
 I hope you find it useful.

 Imagine you have a friend named Jimmy that goes to a specific bar every